imirsaburov/demo-project/README.md

 Instruction to launching the project

-If you want to use you own db, you need configure environment variables
+If you want to use your own db, you need configure environment variables

 `DB_HOST`
 `DB_PORT`